The Origins of Coffee

 Why is coffee roasted?

-Roasting is the process of heating coffee beans to bring out the rich and aromatic flavour that we know and love.
+Coffee roasting is the process of heating coffee beans to bring out the rich and aromatic flavour that we know and love.
 Fresh off the plant, coffee beans are actually green in colour and possess a grassy smell, then when they’re roasted, chemical changes occur as a result of the beans being brought to a high temperature very quickly.
 This change also causes them to turn into a deep brown colour with a wonderfully earthy smell.
 Once they’re roasted, they’re ready to be ground and brewed into your favourite blends.